 No two jobs are exactly alike, and the resumes you submit shouldn't be either.
 Employers like to know that a candidate is legitimately enthusiastic about the open position, and submitting a cookie-cutter resume with irrelevant information sends the message that you didn't put in much effort.

 "As a job seeker, your resume should be modular – able to be adjusted and tweaked to fit the job requirements.
-A one-size-fits-all resume is like job seeking with a blindfold on," says Lida Citroen, owner and principal of branding and marketing firm LIDA360.
+A one-size-fits-all resume is like job seeking with a blindfold on," said Lida Citroen, owner and principal of branding and marketing firm LIDA360.
 "Hiring managers and recruiters are often overwhelmed with resumes for open positions.
 The easier you can make their job, the more likely your resume will get reviewed."

 In order to stand out, it's not enough to simply list the skills you have that match up with the employer's needs.
 Provide evidence that you do, in fact, possess said skills, and examples of how you've put them to use in the past.

 "Frame your work experience with quantifiable or specific business outcomes you've helped achieve.
-For example, rather than 'opened new accounts and sold into existing customers,' consider noting you 'developed a new business pipeline of $3 million and secured 18 new clients,'" says Daphne Wotherspoon, managing director of the IT practice at HireStrategy.
+For example, rather than 'opened new accounts and sold into existing customers,' consider noting you 'developed a new business pipeline of $3 million and secured 18 new clients,'" said Daphne Wotherspoon, managing director of the IT practice at HireStrategy.
 "It makes your professional accomplishments more tangible for hiring managers."